fontuni/boonbaan/README.md

 ## BoonHome Type Family
 Copyright (c) 2014, Sungsit Sawaiwan <http://sungsit.com>

 **BoonHome** is a type family for Lao and Thai scripts (no Basic Latin provided, at the moment).
-Created with FontForge <http://fontforge.org>.
+Created with Inkscape <http://www.inkscape.org> and FontForge <http://fontforge.org>.

 **ພາສາລາວ**